Hate passwords?Luckily Google has set them aside - ExBulletin

 How do I start using passkeys?

-Next, visit the g.co/passkeys page and click the “Start using passkeys” option.
-Voila!
-The passkey feature is now active for that account.

-If you’re using an Apple device, you’ll be asked to set up the Keychain app first if you haven’t already.
-Passwords and passkeys are also securely stored.
+If you’re using an Apple device, you’ll be prompted to set up the Keychain app first if you haven’t already.
+Store passwords securely, store passkeys as well.

 The next step is to create a real passkey that connects to your trusted device.
-If you’re using an Android phone that’s already logged into your Google account, you’re almost done.

-Your Android phone will automatically be able to use passkeys, but you’ll need to enable this feature first.
+If you’re using an Android phone that’s already signed into your Google account, then most likely yes.
+Android phones are automatically passkey-enabled, but you must enable the feature first.

 And what?